Chrome Web Store

 Why a Chrome extension is the right architecture for sniping

 For two decades, every eBay sniper has been a website.
-You'd visit gixen.com or esnipe.com, log in with credentials they collected, paste the eBay URL of the item you want, and trust that their server would fire the bid.
-That architecture made sense when "in the browser" meant slow JavaScript and limited storage.
-It doesn't make sense in 2026.
+You'd visit gixen.com or esnipe.com, log in with credentials they collected, paste the eBay URL of the item you want, and trust them with the eBay login details you give them, stored on their servers.
+You don't have to risk your credentials to run auction snipes anymore.

-A modern Chrome extension has direct access to everything a sniping tool actually needs:
+A modern Chrome extension has everything a sniping tool actually needs without any of that risk:

 None of those capabilities require a server.
 None of them require credentials.
 The first sniper to actually use them was Zero Hour.